 In this post we’ve picked out the best running belts for carrying your phone, other small essentials, and even water.

-This running belt buyer’s guide also explains what features to look for when it comes to choosing which style and brand of running belt will work best for you.
+This running belt buyer’s guide also explains what features to look for when it comes to choosing which style and brand will work best for you.

 All of these belts are perfect as stand-alone storage wearables, particularly for shorter runs where you may not want to wear a running hydration pack because you want to run fast & light without carrying all that much.